BrightABOH/BrightABOH.github.io/_posts/2024-04-30-fiveblogpost.md

 ClaimSize: Size of the insurance claim.

 ## Initial EDA
 Let's know our data by performing some explorations.
-We start by looking at the general overview of the data; the dimension of the data, the data types of the various columns, missing values, etc. This gives us an idea of what to expect and the necessary pre-processing.
-Assuming you read and save your data in a variable called Data, we can peek into the first few rows by doing this in Python
+We start by looking at the general overview of the data; the dimension of the data, the data types of the various columns, missing values, etc. This gives us an idea of what to expect and the necessary pre-processing, we can peek into the first few rows by doing this in Python
 ```
 Data.head()
 ```